jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 ### List Customization

+`markdown-list-indent-width`

+:   Integer, default: `4`.

-  * `markdown-list-indent-width` - depth of indentation for lists when inserting, promoting, and demoting list items (default: 4).
+    Depth of indentation for lists when inserting, promoting, and demoting list items.

 ## Indentation